paragoner1/Ackee-School-of-Solana-Season7/lesson-examples/lesson-5-debugging/README.md

 - **Quick References**: Essential commands and concepts
 - **Test Suites**: Validation and verification
 - **Debugging Guides**: Error resolution and best practices

-## �� Contributing

-This repository showcases my learning journey through the Ackee School of Solana curriculum.
-While primarily for educational purposes, I welcome feedback and suggestions for improvement.

 ## 📄 License